MEDICAL BENEFITS PLAN 2 & 3

 "Medically Stationary."
 The term "Medically Stationary" means that no further material improvement can reasonably be expected from medical treatment or the passage of time.

 “Nurse Case Manager.”
 A licensed nurse assigned by the Director to follow and monitor the progress of recovery of an injury/illness or occupational Claim.

 “Original Injury.”
-The term “Original Injury” means the period from the first occasion of medical treatment or disability resulting from a service-connected or occupational disability through the date the member reaches a Medically Stationary status.
+The term “Original Injury” means the period from the first occasion of medical treatment or disability resulting from a service-connected injury/illness or occupational disability through the date the Member reaches a Medically Stationary status.

 “Palliative Care.”
 The term “Palliative Care” means post-Medically Stationary Medical Services required to reduce or temporarily moderate the intensity of an otherwise stable condition.
 It does not include those Medical Services needed to diagnose, heal or permanently alleviate a medical condition.

 “Physical Capacity Evaluation.”
 The term “Physical Capacity Evaluation” means an objective, directly observed measurement of a Member’s ability to perform a variety of physical tasks combined with subjective analyses of abilities by Member and evaluator.
 Physical tolerance screening, Blankenship’s Functional Evaluation and Functional Capacity Assessment will be considered to have the same meaning as Physician Capacity Evaluation.

 “Physical Restorative Services.”
 The term “Physical Restorative Services” means services prescribed by the Member’s physician that are designed to restore and maintain the Member to the highest functional ability consistent with the Member’s condition.

 “Preponderance of the Evidence.”
 The term “Preponderance of the Evidence” means the greater weight of the evidence.